bitsofcotton/ddpmopt/README.md

 2025/03/12 brush up readme, freeze.
 2025/03/13 add PQ command, update readme around 4 of candidate results.
 2025/03/22 close with this Readme.md.
+2025/04/01 add readme.md because we're in infected condition, also close because of the condition.